 The little mermaid has several times been the victim of vandalism.
 Twice she has lost her head, once the arm was sawn off, and several times she has had paint poured on her.

-But every time she is rescued and restored, so she can stay in her place by the water and bid travellers welcome to Copenhagen harbour.
+But every time she is rescued and restored, so she can stay in her place by the water and bid travellers welcome to Copenhagen harbor.

 Hans Christian Andersen